strongloop/strongloop.com2/_posts/2015-01-12-roll-your-own-node-js-ci-server-with-jenkins-part-2.md

 There are tools out there, but they are often not composable, are incomplete, or we just don’t agree with how they do things.
 StrongLoop&#8217;s Node.js core team members have created modular tooling  to solve these problems like [`strong-build`](http://docs.strongloop.com/display/SLC/slc+build), to package your application for deployment, and [`strong-deploy`](http://docs.strongloop.com/display/SLC/slc+deploy) to push your application packages to [`strong-pm`](http://docs.strongloop.com/display/SLC/slc+pm), the process manager that will manage your deployed applications.

 Check out the [production best practices ](http://strongloop.com/strongblog/node-js-deploy-production-best-practice/) blog by Sam Roberts.

-[Push button build and deploy](http://docs.strongloop.com/display/ARC/Build+and+Deploy) have also been featured in [StrongLoop Arc](http://strongloop.com/node-js/arc/), the graphical UI for end to end lifecycle management of Node.js applications and APIs.

 [<img class="aligncenter size-large wp-image-21570" src="{{site.url}}/blog-assets/2014/12/Build_Deploy-1030x528.jpg" alt="Build_Deploy" width="1030" height="528"  />]({{site.url}}/blog-assets/2014/12/Build_Deploy.jpg)